Aston Martin DB5: Promotional items

 1964 Aston Martin DB5, produced by Corgi Toys, as a tie-in to the film.

 With Goldfinger, Corgi Toys began its decades-long relationship with the Bond franchise.
 They produced a model of the car which became the biggest selling toy of 1964.
 A detailed 1:24 scale plastic kit of the James Bond DB5 was produced by Airfix between 1966 and 1970.

-A highly detailed, 1:24 scale die-cast DB5 model with many working features was produced by the Danbury Mint in 2006 as a limited edition for Casino Royale.
+The Danbury Mint produced a highly detailed 1:24 scale die-cast DB5 model with many working features in 2006 as a limited edition for Casino Royale.

 In January 2011, a 1/8 scale model was released by part work magazine publisher GE Fabbri in the UK.
 Over 85 weekly parts, the model built into one of the biggest 007 scale models, with working gadgets and lights.

 In 2015, Hot Wheels Elite released their Cult Classics Goldfinger Aston Martin DB5 in 1/18 and 1/43 scale, the 1/18 model featuring many of the gadgets from the original film.

 In July 2018, LEGO unveiled a 1:8 scale 1,290-piece DB5 construction set with front machine guns, hidden telephone, ejector seat, bullet shield, tyre shredders and the homing screen in the cockpit.
 In June 2022, The Lego Group announced that a construction set of James Bond's Aston Martin DB5 would be released in August 2022 as part of the Lego Speed Champions range.